MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ni-usbioctl-ioctl_usb_get_node_connection_information_ex.md

 ### -input-buffer

-The <b>AssociatedIrp.SystemBuffer</b> member points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff540094">USB_NODE_CONNECTION_INFORMATION_EX</a> structure.
-On input, the <b>ConnectionIndex</b> member of this structure must contain a number greater than or equal to 1 that indicates the number of the port whose connection information is to be reported.
-The hub driver returns connection information in the remaining members of <b>USB_NODE_CONNECTION_INFORMATION_EX</b>.

 ### -input-buffer-length

-The size of a <a href="https://msdn.microsoft.com/library/windows/hardware/ff540094">USB_NODE_CONNECTION_INFORMATION_EX</a> structure.

 ### -output-buffer

-The USB hub driver will return information about the indicated connection in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540094">USB_NODE_CONNECTION_INFORMATION_EX</a> structure that is pointed to by <b>AssociatedIrp.SystemBuffer</b>.

 ### -output-buffer-length

-The size of a <a href="https://msdn.microsoft.com/library/windows/hardware/ff540094">USB_NODE_CONNECTION_INFORMATION_EX</a> structure.

 ### -in-out-buffer

+On input, the <b>AssociatedIrp.SystemBuffer</b> member points to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff540094">USB_NODE_CONNECTION_INFORMATION_EX</a> structure.
+The <b>ConnectionIndex</b> member of this structure must contain a number greater than or equal to 1 that indicates the number of the port whose connection information is to be reported.
+The hub driver returns connection information in the remaining members of <b>USB_NODE_CONNECTION_INFORMATION_EX</b>.

+On output, the USB hub driver returns information about the indicated connection in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540094">USB_NODE_CONNECTION_INFORMATION_EX</a> structure.

 ### -inout-buffer-length

+The size of a <a href="https://msdn.microsoft.com/library/windows/hardware/ff540094">USB_NODE_CONNECTION_INFORMATION_EX</a> structure.